Sweet Land Stories: Reception

-New York Times literary critic Kakutani, Michiko considers these tales less "full-fladged stories" than mere sketches for proposed film adaptions.
+New York Times literary critic Kakutani, Michiko considers these tales less "full-fledged stories" than mere sketches for proposed film adaptions.

 The people in these stories tend to be paper doll creations: flat, one-dimensional and painted in one or two primary colors...for the most part these stories do not unfold to make a larger point.
 Nor do they provide the reader with glimpses of their characters' inner lives or wider vistas of the worlds they inhabit."

 Reviewer Colin Greenland at The Guardian credits Doctorow for his "dirty realism" reminiscent of works by Raymond Carver, Jayne Anne Phillips and Tobias Wolff.

 The subtlety of Doctorow's imagination is delightful, but also moral.
 By identifying each character's problems from their own viewpoint, in their own terms, he invests them all with intelligence, with subjectivity.